Leaders Right This Way

 No, it usually means they’re having a wonderful time and is busy in activities and making new friends.
 Tip: pack self-addressed, stamped postcards for them to send to you.

 What should I do if I get a homesick letter from my child?

 Don’t panic, it is very normal for the first letter.
 If you receive another, feel free to call camp and speak with a staff member.
 When you call the camp number, simply let the individual know the reason for your call, the name of your camper, and what cabin they’re in.
 The message will be delivered to your child’s cabin counselor and one of them will give you a call back during mealtime to discuss how they are adjusting at camp.

 I will be out of town.
 Can I send someone else to pick up my camper?

 During check-in, each family will fill out an authorized child release form that lists people that are authorized to pick up your child.
 Please be sure to include anybody that may be picking your child up if you are not able to.
 Anyone picking up your child will need to have an ID available during check-out.

 Everyone is welcome at YMCA Camp Foss and YMCA Camp Mi-Te-Na

 The Granite YMCA provides a community were all are welcome.
-Camp Mi-Te-Na for boys and Camp Foss for girls are binary gendered overnight camps.
+Camp Mi-Te-Na and Camp Foss are binary gendered overnight camps.
 We ask that campers attend the camp that aligns closest with their sincere self-reported gender identity.
 We expect campers and staff to follow all conventional social norms concerning modesty, the right to privacy and respecting others.